CodeScop/Oge-Mai-Field-Guide/nano/newnanodeets.md

 - **Rewards:** 10 Festival of Oge-Mai Tokens, House Item: Yasri Skull https://4thewords.com/public/hideouts/hideout&#95;element&#95;394&#95;36153/variant&#95;icon&#95;1914&#95;120.png
 - **Recommendations:**  You're an old pro at Yasri by now, right?
 You've got this without me.

-# New Monsters for 6 Apr/Desert Open
+# New Monsters for 6 Apr/Desert Open and 10 Apr

 This event is unusual in that new monsters are scarce; most of the monsters are perfectly available in the regular game.
 I'm going to count anything that's newly dropping Festival Tokens as "new" for these purposes, though, and if it's not EVENT EXCLUSIVE, I'll leave a note to tell you where else to look.